 Punjab Tandoori Indian Restaurant

-Punjab Tandoor opened back in 2005, when few Indian places existed in Budapest, and it's still the go-to choice for curries to many locals, explaining the Hungarian-heavy crowd.
+Punjab Tandoor opened back in 2005, when few Indian places existed in Budapest and it's still the go-to choice for curries to many locals, hence the Hungarian-heavy crowd.
 The north Indian menu has some hits like the chicken tikka masala with a perfectly layered pungency (€6), some misses like the painfully dry tandoori chicken (€7), and plenty of reliable dishes like the chicken hara masala, the biryani, the saag paneer (spinach with morsels of cheese), and the dal makhani lentil stew.